 The Fortune Society offers an array of In-house social services to nearly

 We are nationally renowned for our commitment to providing culturally competent services to individuals with incarceration histories.
 We achieve this by prioritizing the hiring of individuals who have “lived experience.”
-Approximately 70% of Fortune’s employees have histories of incarceration, substance abuse, or homelessness, with nearly 50% having been formerly incarcerated, and over 80% are persons of color.
-Fortune’s staff members exemplify the importance of new chances and serve as role models for our clients.
+Approximately 70% of Fortune’s employees have histories of incarceration, substance use, or experienced homelessness, with nearly 50% having been formerly incarcerated, and over 80% are persons of color.
+Fortune’s staff members exemplify the importance of new chances and serve as role models for our participants.

 Our service programs are frequently recognized, both nationally and internationally, for their quality and innovation.
 These programs include: